laurentbarraud/AnimSprites/Readme.md

 - [x] Move the sprite in the direction of the arrow pressed on the keyboard with a walking animation.

 - [x] Implement a gravity so that the sprite falls from the platform.

 - [x] Implement a solid ground to avoid the sprite falling through the bottom of the window

 - [x] Set edge limits to prevent the sprite from leaving the screen using a 1px width wall.

+- [x] Implement a PlayerPictureBox which also inherits all PictureBox properties and adds a Status which can take the enum isJumping, isGrounded or isFalling.

 - [x] Implement the jump animation when the user presses space bar.